Do you want to know how to get out of a solar PPA or solar lease contract?

 However, Solar PPA has better advantages for commercial solar systems:

-- The Commercial Solar Power Purchase Agreement can reduce the financial risk for the business owners, as the developer is responsible for financing, installing, and maintaining the solar system.
-The customer can focus on their core business activities while still benefiting from solar energy.
+3. The Commercial Solar Power Purchase Agreement can reduce the financial risk for the business owners, as the developer is responsible for financing, installing, and maintaining the solar system.
+Business owners can focus on their core business activities while benefiting from solar energy.

 Take the time to read the “fine print” of the lease contract to understand everything you are signing up for, and after you do that, research other options like financing.

 Check out our knowledge-based solar blog before you go solar.
-Option One Solar will always work with customers to ensure a great designed solar system that functions at peak performance.
+Option One Solar will always work with customers to ensure a well-designed solar system that functions at peak performance.

 Can I take the solar panels off by myself?